TimiMakkonen/Minesweeper/README.md

 ### Version 6.0

 * Moved print functionality from 'Grid' to 'Game'.
-* Changed cerr's into asserts and throws.
+* Changed "cerr's" into asserts and throws.
 * Moved and changed some of the game logic.

 ### Version 5.2